This unique, light and flavorful pie is a springtime treat! Try this easy Coconut Flan Pie Recipe! It is perfect for Easter!

 - I have no idea how that happened because I can eat that stuff with a spoon (Yes, I know it is bad for me.)

-- I already have Caramel Dip in the fridge or I would make some of this Crockpot Caramel Dip
+- We already have Caramel Dip in the fridge or I would make some of this Crockpot Caramel Dip

 - I am not one to let groceries go bad, so I need to make something with it.